Burning Mouth Syndrome: Symptoms, Causes and Treatment

-A complicated and poorly understood condition, burning mouth syndrome appears to affect women seven times more often than men.
-Most people suffering from burning mouth syndrome are middle aged, but younger individuals also have been affected by the condition.
+A complicated and poorly understood condition, it appears to affect women seven times more often than men.
+Most sufferers are middle aged, but younger individuals also have been affected by the condition.

 Burning mouth syndrome may also be called burning tongue syndrome, burning lips syndrome, glossodynia, stomatodynia and scalded mouth syndrome.

 There are a number of symptoms associated with burning mouth syndrome, most notably the sensation of pain or burning.
-The pain or burning sensation is typically mild in the mornings, becoming progressively more intense throughout the day, peaking in the evening and subsiding at night.
-Some burning mouth sufferers feel continuous pain while others experience intermittent burning sensations.
-The pain associated with burning mouth syndrome can last for several months or years.
+This sensation is typically mild in the mornings, becoming progressively more intense throughout the day, peaking in the evening and subsiding at night.
+Some sufferers feel continuous pain while others experience intermittent burning sensations.
+The pain can last for several months or years.

 The exact cause of the condition is still not clearly understood.
 A burning sensation or symptom in the mouth can result from, or be a symptom of, a number of oral and systemic conditions.
-These problems must be ruled out before a diagnosis of "burning mouth syndrome" can be made.
+These problems must be ruled out before a diagnosis can be made.

-Some of the factors contributing to oral burning include:
+Some of the factors contributing to the condition include:

 Nutritional deficiencies: Deficiencies of iron, folate and vitamin B complex have been associated with a burning sensation in the mouth.
 As a result, some treatment approaches have included supplements of B vitamins and minerals like zinc and iron.

 Oral Candidiasis (Oral Thrush): A symptom of this oral fungal infection is a burning sensation in the mouth, particularly when consuming acidic or spicy foods, or when the cottage-cheese like lesions are scraped from the inside of the mouth.
-The plan that your dentist recommends to treat oral thrush can help end the burning sensations associated with this oral yeast infection.
+The plan that your dentist recommends to treat oral thrush can help end the sensations.

 Diabetes: Diabetics are more susceptible to oral infections (including oral thrush) that produce burning mouth sensations.
 Additionally, diabetics are prone to vascular changes that affect the small blood vessels in the mouth, creating a lower threshold for pain.
-A better control of blood sugar levels in diabetic patients may prevent onset or help improve symptoms of burning mouth.
+A better control of blood sugar levels in diabetic patients may prevent onset or help improve symptoms.

-Other: Additional causes of burning mouth symptoms could be physical irritation from dentures, contact allergy to denture components (contact stomatitis) or oral hygiene products (Sodium Lauryl sulfate in toothpastes), gastroesophageal reflux disease, low levels of thyroid hormones, certain antihypertensive medications, changes in salivary composition, tongue thrusting and cancer therapy.
+Other: Additional causes could be physical irritation from dentures, contact allergy to denture components (contact stomatitis) or oral hygiene products (Sodium Lauryl sulfate in toothpastes), gastroesophageal reflux disease, low levels of thyroid hormones, certain antihypertensive medications, changes in salivary composition, tongue thrusting and cancer therapy.

 Blood work and other diagnostic tests may be necessary to look for infection, nutritional deficiencies, diabetes or thyroid problems, Sjogren’s syndrome and allergy.
 Once identified, treatment is directed against the cause of burning mouth symptoms.